KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo.md

 Integration requires only a few simple steps, and once up and running, you are free to trade your new blockchain-based asset with whomever you decide.

-Find your own networks.
-Bring your own users.
+You are free to discover your own audience.